duckietown/course-CRA/modules/perception-fundamentals/docs/03-exercises/01_augmented_reality_apriltag.md

 Excerpt: Apply your competences in software development in a perception pipeline.

-The goal of this exercise is to put your skills in computer graphic to the test by projecting a complex 3D model on an AprilTag at an arbitrary position.
+The goal of this exercise is to put your skills in computer graphics to the test by projecting a complex 3D model on an AprilTag at an arbitrary position.

 <div class='requirements' markdown='1'>
   Requires: [Camera calibration](+opmanual_duckiebot#camera-calib)